genny-project/alyson-v7/README.md

 | weight | number | 1 | true | The priority of the link.
 Lower numbers are more important, a value of `0` means the child will be hidden. |

 # Creating a Layout
+The default entry point for the Layout structure is `FRM_ROOT`.
+Any **Themes** that need to be applied through the whole app such as text color or background color should be linked to `FRM_ROOT`.

 [Click here to view a step by step walkthrough of creating a layout.](./docs/CREATING_LAYOUT_WALKTHROUGH.md)